This is a blow-by-blow description of what living with Fibromyalgia is like for me.

 We have lever taps that we can use with the palm of our hands.
 Turning them on and off isn’t too difficult.

 I have to be careful not to overfill the kettle because I won’t be able to carry it.
 I usually use a jug and fill it one cup at a time.
-We also have a water urn which once filled can keep us in drinks most of the day.
+We also have a water urn which, once filled, can keep us in drink most of the day.

-I keep meaning to investigate those Single Cup Water Heaters (Affiliate Link)
+I keep meaning to investigate those Single Cup Water Heaters (Amazon)

-I make a coffee then sit down at the kitchen table.
-I usually get frustrated sitting at the table because it gives me time to think about what just happened.
+I make a coffee and then sit down at the kitchen table.
+I usually get frustrated sitting at the table because it gives me time to think about what happened.

-All I did was get out of bed, go to the toilet, come downstairs and make a cup of coffee but it feels like I’ve just finished last in a marathon.
+All I did was get out of bed, go to the toilet, come downstairs and make a cup of coffee, but it felt like I’d just finished last in a marathon.

 It sounds extraordinary, but climbing our average stairs is like going for a long-distance walk.
 I say long distance because it involves painful joints, burning muscles, breathlessness and frequent stops.